inyong37/Study/_Computer/Software/Container.md

 A Kubernetes cluster consists of a set of worker machines, called nodes, that run containerized applications.
 Every cluster has at least one worker node.

 - Control Pane Components
+  - kube-apiserver
-  - kube-apiserver: The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
-The API server is the front end for the Kubernetes control plane.
+    - The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
+    - The API server is the front end for the Kubernetes control plane.
+  - etcd
-  - etcd: Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
+    - Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
   - kube-scheduler
   - kube-controller-manager
   - cloud-controller-manager